BedaVischer/The-Consequences-of-Ideas-being-harder-to-find/README.txt

 Beda Carl Vischer, London School of Economics (b.c.vischer@lse.ac.uk)
 ================================================================================

-This file specifies the data required to replicate the empirical and structural results in the paper.
+This file specifies the data required to replicate the empirical results in the paper.
 Data are organized by source.
-For each source we list the provider, access conditions, the variables drawn from it, and the role it plays in the analysis.
+For each source I list the provider, access conditions, the variables drawn from it, and the role it plays in the analysis.